RebRut03/bikesharing/README.md

 ## **Bike-sharing Data Analysis Results:**

-Results:
-Finally, you’ll add these new visualizations to the two you created in this module for your final presentation and analysis to pitch to investors.
-There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)
-Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

-  - Customer Type
+Please refer to the [Bike-sharing Data Story](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDataStory/BikesharingDataStory) and [Bike-sharing Data Dashboard](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDashboard/BikesharingDataDashboard) for a full details.

+  - Customer Type - Out of the 2.3 million riders who used the Citi Bike-sharing service in NYC in August of 2019, 81% were annual subscribers, and only 19% were "customers" or short-term riders.

    ![Customer_Type](images/Customer_Type.PNG)
    ![Customer_Type_Key](images/Customer_Type_Key.PNG)

-  - Breakdown of Customer by Gender
+  - Breakdown of Customer by Gender - The breakdown of riders by gender shows that the majority of the riders' gender is considered male.

    ![Gender_BreakdownofCustomer](images/Gender_BreakdownofCustomer.PNG)
    ![Gender_BreakdownofCustomer_Key](images/Gender_BreakdownofCustomer_Key.PNG)

-  - Customer Trip Duration
+  - Customer Trip Duration - Approximately 49% of riders rode bikes for 10 minutes or less during this time frame.

    ![Customer_TripDuration](images/Customer_TripDuration.PNG)

-  - Trip Duration by Gender
+  - Trip Duration by Gender - The peak trip duration for males was 5 mintues with 108,087 riders.
+The peak trip duration for females was 6 minutes with 34,151 riders.

    ![Gender_TripDuration](images/Gender_TripDuration.PNG)

-  - Trips by Day of Week per Hour
+  - Trips by Day of Week per Hour - Peak hours from Monday to Friday appear to be 6 to 9 AM and 4 to 8 PM.
+Peak hours on weekends are from 10 to 7.

    ![Trips_WeekdayperHour](images/Trips_WeekdayperHour.PNG)

-  - Trips by Day of Week per Hour Gender Breakdown
+  - Trips by Day of Week per Hour Gender Breakdown - Males made the majority of the trips with 1,530,272 trips, and females made 588,431 trips.

    ![GenderTrips_WeekdayperHour](images/GenderTrips_WeekdayperHour.PNG)

-  - Trips by User Type and Gender by Day of Week
+  - Trips by User Type and Gender by Day of Week - The most popular day for bike riding for male suscribers was Thursday.

   ![UserType_Gender_byWeekday](images/UserType_Gender_byWeekday.PNG)